Love Gin? Looking for a gift for a gin loving friend, or just a treat for yourself? Here are five gins that you might not have heard of.

 Gin Lane 1751 ‘Victoria’ Pink Gin

 The award for prettiest gin of the day definitely goes to this gorgeous little number!
-Gin Lane 1751 make a classic Victorian style gin, heavy on the juniper and with a fresh citrus finish.
+Gin Lane 1751 make a classic ‘Victoria’ Pink Gin*, heavy on the juniper and with a fresh citrus finish.
 They are produced in small batches, with each bottle individually numbered.
-You can pick up a bottle of Gin Lane 1751 from The Drink Shop website.

-The pink colour in this gin comes from the herbal and spiced bitters which are blended with the gin.
+The pink colour comes from the herbal and spiced bitters which Gin Lane 1751 blend with the gin base.
 This is an old Royal Navy tradition which helped to balance out sweet and dry gins, and apparently cures sea sickness.

 Now I’m not sure if it does that but it certainly tastes good, especially when mixed with Fever-Tree Aromatic Tonic.
 And it just looks so pretty!